zzzprojects/learn-orm/tutorials/ef-extras/stored-procedure.md

 # Stored Procedure

 A stored procedure is a prepared SQL code that you can save, so the code can be reused over and over again.
 So let's create a stored procedure that uses the user-defined table type as a parameter.
-The below code snippet will define `@UserDefinedTable` as parameters and it is a user-defined table type parameter.
+The below code snippet will define `@UserDefinedTable` as parameters, and it is a user-defined table type parameter.

 ```csharp
 CREATE PROCEDURE EmployeeInsertWithUDT